adamlamee/UCF_labs/README.md

 - **Analysis practice**: Read in a data file, make some plots, and do some analysis.
 [Open in Colab](https://colab.research.google.com/github/adamlamee/UCF_labs/blob/main/analysis_practice.ipynb) or [download](https://github.com/adamlamee/UCF_labs/raw/main/analysis_practice.ipynb).

 ## Coming Soon: Useful bits of Code
+- **Opening a Data File**: Upload a file from your computer or from a shared Google Sheet.
+Also preview and crop the section of the data you need.
+[Open in Colab](https://colab.research.google.com/github/adamlamee/UCF_labs/blob/main/opening_a_data_file.ipynb) or [download](https://github.com/adamlamee/UCF_labs/raw/main/opening_a_data_file.ipynb).

 - Opening and previewing a data file
 - Making a histogram and scatterplot
 - Doing math with data